sergtl/realtime-analytics-platform/README.md

 Session tokens and API keys are only stored as hashes in the database.
 Raw API keys are returned once when created.

+The dashboard frontend uses an optimistic Next.js `proxy.ts` guard for page navigation, but the FastAPI backend remains the source of truth for session and project authorization.

 ## Main API Areas

 - `POST /auth/register`